World-renowned organist to help FPC kick off sesquicentennial year

 “First Presbyterian Church is excited to welcome the community to hear a world-renowned concert organist sharing beautiful music,” Allen-Pickett said.
 “He takes 10 weeks a year off to tour the world and play as guest organist at different venues around the world, so it’s a big deal for our church and community to have someone of his caliber coming to little Central Nebraska to do an organ concert.”

-Following his appearance locally, his schedule featured online at jenskorndoefer.com includes performances in cathedrals in Germany and New Orleans and a concert at West Point.
+Following his appearance locally, Korndoerfer’s schedule featured online at jenskorndoefer.com includes performances in cathedrals in Germany and New Orleans and a concert at West Point.

 Having sung in the church choir to his accompaniment, Allen-Pickett has seen firsthand the magnificent skillset that sets Korndoerfer apart as one of the world’s finest players.
 That their offices were next to each other helped solidify a friendship Allen-Pickett said has been every bit as enjoyable as the music his friend plays.

-"He's a delightful human being who is very passionate about the music," he said.
-"His passion comes across in how he plays and in his body language and facial expressions."
+“He’s a delightful human being who is very passionate about the music,” Allen-Pickett said.
+“His passion comes across in how he plays and in his body language and facial expressions.”

 Working in conjunction with local First Presbyterian organist Linda Vollweiler, Korndoerfer has assembled a program intended to showcase his unique skillset and attributes of the Austin instrument.
 Church cameras will capture close-up images of his hands and feet while performing to be broadcast on big screens inside the sanctuary to give audience members a sense of just how intensely he plays.